• CHIN 1020

 Last Taught

 This course is the continuation of Intermediate Chinese (CHIN 2020).
 All four basic skills (listening, speaking, reading, and writing) are equally stressed.
 Readings and discussions are related to various aspects of modern China.
 The class is conducted mainly in Mandarin Chinese.
-Prerequisite: CHIN 2020 or 2060 or equivalent (as demonstrated in the placement test).
+Prerequisite: Must have earned a grade of C or above in CHIN 2020/ 2060, OR have equivalent background approved by the instructor through placement evaluation.
+Contact the Chinese language program director Prof. Ran Zhao (rz4e@virginia.edu) for information about the placement evaluation.

 • CHIN 1016